 The South Carolina Public Charities Division requires professional solicitors to post $15,000 surety bonds.

 SuretyBonds.com offers these bonds for varying costs depending on a review of the applicant’s personal credit report.
-Applicants with strong financial credentials could pay as low as 1% of the bond amount, or just $150!
-Our experts work hard to help all applicants qualify for the bonds they need quickly and easily regardless of financial credentials.
+Applicants with strong financial credentials could pay as little as 1% of the bond amount, or just $150!
+Our experts work hard to help all applicants qualify for the bonds they need quickly and easily, regardless of financial credentials.
 Request your free bond quote now!

-We can typically provide your free bond quote within 1 business day of submitting your application.
+We can typically provide your free bond quote within one business day of submitting your application.
 Call 1 (800) 308-4358 or click here to connect with our team of bond experts!

 Why do I need this bond?

 By posting a South Carolina professional solicitor bond, principals (solicitors) pledge to comply with all provisions of the South Carolina Solicitation of Charitable Fund’s Act and with all applicable rules and regulations.
 Prohibited acts under this bond include: